sameersbn/docker-gitlab/README.md

 chmod 400 /srv/docker/gitlab/gitlab/certs/gitlab.key
 ```

-Great! we are now just one step away from having our application secured.
+Great!
+We are now just one step away from having our application secured.

 ##### Enabling HTTPS support